Undergraduate

 Literature

-AML 3031: American Literature from the Beginnings to 1860
+AML 3032: American Literature 1860 to 1912

 AML 3604: African American Literature

-AML 3674: Asian American Literature and Film
+AML 3641: Native American Literature & Film

-ENL 3015: British Literature to 1616
+ENL 3273: British Literature 1900 to 1945

 LIT 2000: Intro to Literature, Aesthetics of American Gothic Literature

+The American Gothic literary canon is rife with hauntings, paranoia, perversion, and familial dissolution, among other assorted hardships and miseries.
+The authors who have shaped this genre hail from Revolutionary-era New England, the twentieth-century South, and the contemporary Midwest.
 The past two-plus centuries have given rise to distinct, regional interpretations of the Gothic.
-This class explores the development of American Gothic literature from its colonial roots up to its modern manifestations with the goal of distinguishing the defining aesthetic traits of the Gothic across each of these time periods and geographic locales, culminating in a firm understanding of each of these particular Gothic subgenres as well as their impact on our contemporary perspective of the genre as a whole and how these works inform our understanding of the cultural practices of these distinct periods and regions.
+This class explores the development of American Gothic literature from its colonial roots up to its modern manifestations with the goal of distinguishing the defining aesthetic traits of the Gothic across each of these time periods and geographic locales, culminating in a firm understanding of each of these particular Gothic subgenres as well as their impact on our contemporary perspective of the genre as a whole and how these works inform our understanding of the cultural practices of these distinct periods and regions

-LIT 2000: Intro to Literatur, Apocalyptic Narratives
+LIT 2000: Intro to Literature, Apocalyptic Narratives

-This individual section of LIT 2000 is dedicated to "Apocalyptic Narratives of Plague and Pandemic: Death, Fear, Contagion, and Confinement鈥 in literature.
+This individual section of LIT 2000 is dedicated to "Apocalyptic Narratives of Plague and Pandemic: Death, Disease, Contagion, and Confinement鈥 in literature.
 Themes of disease, death, fear, pestilence, and plague have dominated literature for centuries.
 Plague arrived in Europe in 1347, and by 1400 this 鈥淏lack Death鈥 had diminished Europe鈥檚 total population by at least half.
 These events produced an array of pestilence narratives which helped to establish the cannon of plague literature.
 These narratives reveal how outbreaks of catastrophic disease have affected humankind throughout history.
 They reflect our longstanding cultural and literary fascination with the idea of diseases and pandemics, real or imagined.
 This course examines popular apocalyptic narratives of death, fear, plague, contagion, and confinement to discover what feeds humanity鈥檚 everlasting obsession and fear of pandemic, death, and disease.
 We will use our course readings to evaluate what is plaguing our minds and what contemporary societal issues and 鈥渋llnesses" keep ravaging our communities and our lives.

 LIT 2000: Intro to Literature, Literature of War